World of Warcraft: The War Within: Into the Deeps

-Seeking to rescue Anduin from his captors, Alleria and Faerin descend into the nerubian kingdom of Azj-Kahet, but their airship quickly becomes ensnared in its webbed defenses.
+Seeking to rescue Anduin from his captors, Alleria and Faerin descend into the nerubian kingdom of Azj-Kahet, where their airship quickly becomes ensnared in its webbed defenses.
 Before they can be overwhelmed, the mysterious druid Orweyna comes to their aid.
 She reveals herself to be a haranir, a reclusive subterranean race who came to Azj-Kahet to protect the great roots throughout the region from the corruptive Black Blood of the deceased Old Gods that permeate the area, but is forced to leave due to her people's isolationist traditions.
-Widow Arak'nai, a nerubian spymaster known as "the Weaver", contacts Faerin seeking allies to stand against Queen Ansurek, the ruler of Azj-Kahet and Xal'atath's closest ally who usurped her own mother, Queen Neferess, to whom the Weaver was deeply loyal.
+Widow Arak'nai, a nerubian spymaster known as "the Weaver", contacts Faerin seeking allies to stand against Queen Ansurek, the ruler of Azj-Kahet and Xal'atath's closest ally, who usurped her own mother, Queen Neferess, to whom the Weaver was deeply loyal.
 After Ansurek made a bargain with Xal'atath to restore her struggling kingdom's former glory, many nerubians in positions of authority were replaced by the Ascended, nerubians transformed by the Black Blood.
 This angered the traditionalist Anub'azal, the former commander of the nerubian military known as "the General".
 To undermine Ansurek's authority, the General works with the goblin Monte Gazlowe, Trade Prince of the Bilgewater Cartel, to free numerous prisoners who were captured during the assault on Dalaran and were brought to Azj-Kahet to be experimented on.
 After receiving an invitation to visit the nerubian capital, the City of Threads, Alleria meets with Executor Nizrek, one of Ansurek's advisors known as "the Vizier", who had become horrified by the queen's actions and secretly rescued Anduin.
-After observing one of Ansurek's speeches, Anduin and Alleria witness Xal'atath by her side.
+They then observe one of Ansurek's speeches and witness Xal'atath by her side.
 Alleria impulsively attempts to assassinate Xal'atath, who easily avoids the attack, and Ansurek sends guards to apprehend them, forcing Anduin and Alleria to flee.
-After they inform the Weaver of what transpired in the city, she contacts the General and the Vizier, who together decide to join forces and form the Severed Threads conspiracy to launch an insurrection against Ansurek.
+They inform the Weaver of what transpired in the city, and she contacts the General and the Vizier, who together decide to form the Severed Threads conspiracy to launch an insurrection against Ansurek.